NatanAmorim/my-configs/chrome_config.md

-# Google Chrome Extensions
+# Google Chrome/Chromium Extensions

 - [About](#about)
 - [Extensions](#extensions )

 ## About

-This is for sharing the Google Chrome Extensions I use.
+This is for sharing the Google Chrome/Chromium Extensions I use.

 ## Extensions